 Your doctor and dietitian will help you understand what foods to eat and what foods to avoid based on your renal disease diagnosis.
 At first, it can feel like your food choices are highly restrictive when you have renal disease, and you might have a hard time remembering all the details about your diet.
 But we're here to help.
 The MagicKitchen.com Renal Diet menu includes a selection of vegetarian dishes designed to meet your needs, and in our a la carte Healthy Vegetarian section, you'll find additional plant-based meals to enjoy.

 When you have renal disease, it's important to make adjustments to your diet.
-And with proper planning, you can still be a vegetarian, eat a plant-based diet, and give your body all the nutrients it needs to be healthy.
+And with proper planning, you can still follow a plant-based diet, even with kidney disease, and give your body all the nutrients it needs to be healthy.